 Google Search Ban

-Is your website so spammy that Google removes your site from search?
+A website so spammy that Google removed it from search?

-I had a client for many years.
-Not a high-end client, but someone who paid his bills regularly and liked my work.
-I’d developed his original website and worked on various aspects the the site’s SEO quite rigorously over the years.
-Single-handedly I had him in pole position.
-He owned the top 3 links in his industry.
-It was one of my finest (ethical) SEO contracts.
+I had a tradie client for many years.
+Not a high-end client, but someone who paid his bills regularly and liked working with me and my content writers.
+I developed his original website (WordPress straight out of the box) and worked on various aspects of SEO quite rigorously over the years.
+Single-handedly I had my tradie friend in pole position.
+He owned the top 3 links in his industry for many years.
+It was one of my finest (ethical) SEO projects.

-“I see you have had someone redesign your website.”
+“I see you have had someone redo your website.”